2026 AACOMAS Secondary Application Guide

 AACOMAS Secondary Application Cost

-In addition to the other innumerable costs that come with applying to medical school, many medical schools charge a fee for secondaries.
+In addition to the innumerable other costs of applying to medical school, many medical schools charge a fee for secondaries.
 Osteopathic schools are no exception.
-Secondary fees range in cost depending on the prestige and ranking of the school.
+Secondary fees vary depending on the school’s prestige and ranking.
 More prestigious or recognized programs will come with higher fees, but generally, DO schools charge around $100 for secondary applications.
-Unlike primary application fees, fees for secondaries are paid directly to the schools.
+Unlike primary application fees, secondary application fees are paid directly to the schools.

 AACOMAS Secondary Questions